crhall-writing/crhall-writing.github.io/_poems/square-one.md

 but I want to feel all the same
 I know things exist now that I never did
 there’s a new depth to the world
-that I could’ve never even imagined
+that I never could've imagined

 but I am the same person as before
 I like all the same little things, y’know